 The book tells the story of three lighthouse keepers, Arthur, Bill, and Vince, who mysteriously vanish from a lighthouse off the coast of Cornwall in 1972.
 The novel jumps back and forth between the events leading up to the disappearance and the present day, where a writer named Dan is trying to uncover the truth behind the disappearance.

 Throughout the book, the reader is taken on a journey of discovery, as we learn about the lives of the three men, their struggles, and their secrets.
 We discover that Arthur had been dealing with guilt over an incident in his past, and felt that he needed a fresh start.
-Bill was struggling with his marriage and felt that he needed to get away from his wife.
-Vince had been struggling with his identity and felt that he needed to start a new life as a woman.

 As the book unfolds, we see the friendship between the three men grow and deepen, as they work together to keep the lighthouse running and support each other through their personal struggles.
-But when they disappear without a trace, leaving behind only a cryptic message in the lighthouse logbook, the mystery begins.

 The ending of The Lamplighters has been the subject of much discussion and debate since the book’s release.
 Readers have been fascinated by the mysterious disappearance of the three lighthouse keepers and have been eager to understand what really happened to them.